 The Environmental Protection Agency (EPA) is responsible for setting National Ambient Air Quality Standards (NAAQS) for pollutants considered harmful to public health and the environment.
 Newly there are six principal NAAQS pollutants; they are often called criteria pollutants.

 Of those six, ground-level ozone and particle pollution pose the most widespread health threats.
 However, they all have the potential to cause damage to human health and the environment.
-DHEC's Bureau of Air Quality maintains a monitoring network for all criteria pollutants and provides the monitoring information to the public and the EPHT program.
+SCDES's Bureau of Air Quality maintains a monitoring network for all criteria pollutants and provides the monitoring information to the public and the EPHT program.

-DHEC Air Pollution Reduction Strategies
+SCDES Air Pollution Reduction Strategies

 Breathe Better (B2)